Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

-Statistically steady state conditions imply that the average values of the diabatic heating $\dot Q$, of the conversion term $C$ (which can also be seen as the mechanical work $W$ performed by the climatic engine or as intensity of the LEC \textit{tout court}), and of the dissipation $D$ are identical.
-This is indeed the case for the values obtained for the five competing climatic attractors (Fig. \ref{fig:LECsimplified} and Table~\ref{tab:energyBalances_temp}).
-The intensity of the LEC is found to be considerably higher for the three warmest climates, where it ranges between $\approx 2.0$~W/m$^2$ and $\approx 2.4$~W/m$^2$.
-These figures are in broad agreement with the values obtained with seven climate models participating in CMIP5 run using pre-industrial conditions \citep[Table~2]{lembo_2019}, as well as with what found in additional CMIP5 model runs and in reanalysis datasets \citep{Veiga2013,Li2007}.
-Instead, the intensity of the LEC is much weaker in the WB and in the SB climates, where weather variability is greatly reduced (WB) or virtually absent (SB); see \cite{2010QJRMS.136....2L} for a detailed analysis of the thermodynamics of the SB state.
+Statistically steady state conditions imply that the long-term time-average values of the diabatic heating $\dot Q$, of the conversion term $C$ (which can also be seen as the mechanical work $W$ performed by the climatic engine or as the intensity of the LEC), and of the dissipation $D$ are identical.
+This is indeed the case for the values obtained for the five competing climatic attractors (Fig.~\ref{fig:LECsimplified} and Table~\ref{tab:energyBalances_temp}).
+The intensity of the LEC is found to be considerably higher for the three warmer climates, where it ranges between 2.06 and 2.43~W\,m$^{-2}$.
+These figures are in broad agreement with the values obtained with seven climate models participating in CMIP5 using pre-industrial conditions \citep[Table~2]{lembo_2019}, as well as with those found in additional CMIP5 model runs and in reanalysis datasets \citep{Veiga2013,Li2007}.
+In contrast to the warmer climates, the intensity of the LEC is much weaker in the WB and in the SB climates, where weather variability is greatly reduced and localised in a narrow band (WB) or virtually absent (SB); see \cite{2010QJRMS.136....2L} for a detailed analysis of the thermodynamics of the SB state.
 Note that, as well known~{\citep{lorenz_available_1955}}, there is no obvious relationship between the size of the energy reservoirs and the value of the conversion terms, so the fact that the WB state has the largest reservoirs of energy is not in contradiction with the very low intensity of the LEC.